Planet Nine: Mass and radius

-The planet is estimated to have 5 to 10 times the mass of Earth and a radius of 2 to 4 times Earth's.
+Planet Nine is estimated to have 5–10 times the mass and 2–4 times the radius of the Earth.
 Brown thinks that if Planet Nine exists, its mass is sufficient to clear its orbit of large bodies in 4.5 billion years, the age of the Solar System, and that its gravity dominates the outer edge of the Solar System, which is sufficient to make it a planet by current definitions.
 Astronomer Jean-Luc Margot has also stated that Planet Nine satisfies his criteria and would qualify as a planet if and when it is detected.

+Later simulations by Amir Siraj and colleagues in 2025 have refined estimates of the planet's mass to 4.4 ± 1.1 times that of Earth.

+Internal composition

+Given a hypothesized ~10 Earth masses and using a theory of exoplanet sizes in the Kepler-454 system, Esther Linder and Christoph Mordasini assumed that Planet Nine's radius would be 3.66 times that of Earth's (23,300 km versus 6,378 km), and that its internal composition would be similar to Uranus and Neptune's: Planet Nine would likely have a hydrogen-helium atmosphere averaging 47 kelvins, with a core composed of iron and a mantle filled with magnesium silicate and water ice.

+However, Siraj et al. (2025) suggest that Planet Nine's mass and orbital characteristics would render its composition closer to that of a rocky planet like Earth.

 Origin

-Several possible origins for Planet Nine have been examined including its ejection from the neighborhood of the known giant planets, capture from another star, and in situ formation.
+Several possible origins for Planet Nine have been examined, including its ejection from the neighborhood of the known giant planets, capture from another star, and in situ formation.
 In their initial article, Batygin and Brown proposed that Planet Nine formed closer to the Sun and was ejected into a distant eccentric orbit following a close encounter with Jupiter or Saturn during the nebular epoch.
-The gravity of a nearby star, or drag from the gaseous remnants of the Solar nebula, then reduced the eccentricity of its orbit.
-This raised its perihelion, leaving it in a very wide but stable orbit beyond the influence of the other planets.
+Then, either the gravity of a nearby star or drag from the gaseous remnants of the Solar nebula reduced the eccentricity of its orbit.
+This process raised its perihelion, leaving it in a very wide but stable orbit beyond the influence of the other planets.

 The odds of this occurring has been estimated at a few percent.
-Had it not been flung into the Solar System's farthest reaches, Planet Nine could have accreted more mass from the proto-planetary disk and developed into the core of a gas giant.
+If it had not been flung into the Solar System's farthest reaches, Planet Nine could have accreted more mass from the proto-planetary disk and developed into the core of a gas giant or ice giant.
 Instead, its growth was halted early, leaving it with a lower mass than Uranus or Neptune.